RaulSanchezzt/projects/Blockchain/EthereumBook - Mastering Ethereum/README.md

 Then [send](https://sepolia.etherscan.io/tx/0xbabe7a99ad02b1d7a48c7a991f253280dffa5b3f16ed536464087d94d77e4802) some _Ether_ to test if it comes back later.

 Finally, let's try to [destroy](https://sepolia.etherscan.io/tx/0x70f7ab0f7e37d594d2eddfc141d7b9802ec74228f85915cfa9d1dd6ffbeb46ca) the new contract, and now we can check the _Ether_ [came back](https://sepolia.etherscan.io/tx/0x70f7ab0f7e37d594d2eddfc141d7b9802ec74228f85915cfa9d1dd6ffbeb46ca#internal) and the [code](https://sepolia.etherscan.io/address/0xa965f89b7185ac283e8c3dbfad824c1455044504/advanced#code) is gone.

+## Contract Inheritance (290)

+By inheriting _mortal_, which in turn inherits _owned_, the **Faucet** contract now has the `constructor` and `destroy` functions, and a defined owner.
+The functionality is the same as when those functions were within Faucet, but now we can reuse those functions in other contracts without writing them again.
+Code reuse and modularity make our code cleaner, easier to read, and easier to audit.